project-akri/akri/docs/opcua-demo.md

 ## Running Akri
 1. Make sure your OPC UA Servers are running
 1. Now it is time to install the Akri using Helm.
-We can specify that when installing Akri, we also want to create an OPC UA Monitoring configuration by setting the helm value `--set opcuaMonitoring.enabled=true`.
-We must also specify the `Identifier` and `NamespaceIndex` of the NodeID we want the brokers to monitor.
+We can specify that when installing Akri, we also want to create an OPC UA Configuration by setting the helm value `--set opcua.enabled=true`.
+In the Configuration as environment variables in the broker PodSpec, we will specify the `Identifier` and `NamespaceIndex` of the NodeID we want the brokers to monitor.
 These values are mounted as environment variables in the brokers.
 In our case that is our temperature variable we made earlier, which has an `Identifier` of `Thermometer_Temperature` and `NamespaceIndex` of `2`.
 Finally, since we did not set up a Local Discovery Server -- see [Setting up and using a Local Discovery Server](#setting-up-and-using-a-local-discovery-server-(windows-only)) in the Extensions section at the bottom of this document to use a LDS -- we must specify the DiscoveryURLs of the OPC UA Servers we want Agent to discover.
    Those are the tcp addresses that we modified in step 3 of [Creating OPC UA Servers](#creating-opc-ua-servers).
 Be sure to set the appropriate IP address and port number for the DiscoveryURLs in the Helm command below.
-If using security, uncomment `--set opcuaMonitoring.mountCertificates='true'`.
+If using security, uncomment `--set opcua.mountCertificates='true'`.
     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri \
-        --set imagePullSecrets[0].name="regcred" \
         --set useLatestContainers=true \
+        --set opcua.enabled=true \
+        --set opcua.name=akri-opcua-monitoring \
-        --set opcuaMonitoring.enabled=true \
+        --set opcua.brokerPod.image.repository="ghcr.io/deislabs/akri/opcua-monitoring-broker:latest-dev" \
-        --set opcuaMonitoring.brokerPod.env.identifier='Thermometer_Temperature' \
+        --set opcua.brokerPod.env.IDENTIFIER='Thermometer_Temperature' \
-        --set opcuaMonitoring.brokerPod.env.namespaceIndex='2' \
+        --set opcua.brokerPod.env.NAMESPACE_INDEX='2' \
-        --set opcuaMonitoring.discoveryUrls[0]="opc.tcp://<SomeServer0 IP address>:<SomeServer0 port>/Quickstarts/ReferenceServer/" \
+        --set opcua.discoveryUrls[0]="opc.tcp://<SomeServer0 IP address>:<SomeServer0 port>/Quickstarts/ReferenceServer/" \
-        --set opcuaMonitoring.discoveryUrls[1]="opc.tcp://<SomeServer1 IP address>:<SomeServer1 port>/Quickstarts/ReferenceServer/" \
+        --set opcua.discoveryUrls[1]="opc.tcp://<SomeServer1 IP address>:<SomeServer1 port>/Quickstarts/ReferenceServer/" \
-        # --set opcuaMonitoring.mountCertificates='true'
+        # --set opcua.mountCertificates='true'
     ```
     Akri Agent will discover the two Servers and create an Instance for each Server.
 Watch two broker pods spin up, one for each Server.
     ```sh
     watch microk8s kubectl get pods
     ```